 - What is the amount at stake in the appeal?

-- How familiar is the taxpayer with the legal system?
+- How familiar are you with the legal system?

-- How much time can the taxpayer devote to the appeal?
+- How much time can you devote to the appeal?

-- How emotional is the taxpayer about the case?
+- How emotional are you about your case?

-A taxpayer should not underestimate the complexity of properly handling a case through the litigation process.
+You should not underestimate the complexity of properly handling a case through the litigation process.
 There are many nuances in the law and strategic factors to consider.
-The ultimate question is whether or not the taxpayer can adequately represent himself in court.
-If the answer is no, he should consider retaining a tax lawyer.
+The ultimate question is whether or not you can adequately represent yourself in court.
+If the answer is no, you should consider retaining a tax lawyer.